dxatscale/sfpowerscripts/docs/_docs/Tasks/Common-Utility-Tasks/Install SFDX CLI.md

 None

-**Gotcha's**
+**Gotcha’s**

 **Changelog**

+* 7\.0.4 Updated major versions to remove telemetry collection
-* 6.0.5 Refactored to use revamped folder structure
+* 6\.0.5 Refactored to use revamped folder structure
-* 5.0.3 Minor formatting fixes
+* 5\.0.3 Minor formatting fixes
-* 5.0.0 Add support for overriding api version to be used in commands
+* 5\.0.0 Add support for overriding api version to be used in commands
-* 4.0.5 Introduce support to work on Hosted Windows Agents and also support installation of additional plugins
+* 4\.0.5 Introduce support to work on Hosted Windows Agents and also support installation of additional plugins
-* 3.2.1 Updated with Telemetry
+* 3\.2.1 Updated with Telemetry
-* 2.0.0 Task updated with new id
+* 2\.0.0 Task updated with new id
-* 1.3.0 Deprecated the task&nbsp;
+* 1\.3.0 Deprecated the task&nbsp;
-* 1.2.0 Initial Version
+* 1\.2.0 Initial Version